 Rose lives with her father and her mother.
-She is responsible for carrying water, gathering firewood and buying or selling in the market.
 Her father is sometimes employed and her mother is sometimes employed as a teacher.
+Rose works at home carrying water, gathering firewood and buying or selling in the market.
 There are 2 children in the family.

 Rose lives on the plains of Usa - River, home to approximately 155,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and thatch roofs.
 The primary ethnic groups are Meru, Pare and Chagga.
 The most commonly spoken language is Swahili.